 Those who assume that this list should not include religion need to be reminded that some of the most barbaric acts throughout history have sprung from religion.

 Some people who don't know history assume that these things all involved "foreign" religions in foreign countries.

 women were burned alive, happened in the United States among Christian groups

 who felt they were simply following the allow no witch to live

 mandate in the Bible.

 Summary and Conclusions

-Exposure to pornography, which is common in the Internet age, does not directly contribute to rape or sex crime.
-In fact, there is some evidence that pornography actually reduces these crimes.
+For normal people pornography does not directly contribute to rape or sex crime.
+In fact, there is evidence that pornography reduces these crimes.

-At the same time, pornography threatens decades of religion-based restrictive views on sexual conduct.
-For this reason it encounters significant cultural opposition, often backed up by laws that have been enacted to support these views.
+At the same time, pornography threatens decades of religion-based restrictive views about sexual conduct.

-Although we may hear of studies showing harmful effects of pornography, a close examination of procedures often reveals that the researchers are motivated by personal beliefs and the data is tainted by presuppositions.
+Although we may read studies supposedly showing harmful effects of pornography, a close examination reveals major flaws in the research mythology or that the researchers are initially motivated by personal beliefs.

 "Sex education" that stops with "just say no," without honestly and openly addressing human sexuality in all its dimensions, invites young people to do their own exploring.
 Sexual predators have admitted that it's easy to exploit this information vacuum.